Our Services – for individuals (18+) bereaved of a child, sibling or grandchild

 Magazine – Providing practical advice, comforting stories, and insights to help individuals cope and find comfort.

-(Please click on the covers to see examples of our magazine.
+(Please click on the covers to see an example of our magazine.
 Please note that earlier editions may have outdated group meeting details.
 For the most up-to-date listings of group meetings, please visit here.)

 One-on-one Peer Support at TCFV Centre – an opportunity to speak with another bereaved peer, often another person further along in their grief journey.
 More information and bookings form here.